mandeepnikhil/SortingVisualizer/README.md

 How to run?

--Pull the code in your local repo.
+-Pull the code in your local repo from master/SortingVisualizer.
 -Run the code.

 ![Screenshot (1218)](https://user-images.githubusercontent.com/49777472/120469854-86584100-c3c0-11eb-983d-2c5df74de091.png)